rdrr1990/bigKRLS/README.md

 library(bigKRLS)
 vignette("bigKRLS_basics")
 ```
 Because of the quadratic memory requirement, users working on a typical laptop (8-16 gigabytes of RAM) may wish to start at N = 2,500 or 5,000, particularly if the number of *x* variables is large.
-When you have a sense of how bigKRLS runs on your system, you may wish to only estimate a subset of the marginal effects at N = 10-15,000 by setting bigKRLS(... which.derivatives = c(1, 3, 5)) for the marginal effects of the first, third, and fifth *x* variable.
+When you have a sense of how bigKRLS runs on your system, you may wish to only estimate a subset of the marginal effects at N = 10-15,000 by setting `bigKRLS(..., which.derivatives = c(1, 3, 5))` for the marginal effects of the first, third, and fifth *x* variable.

 Recent slides and other code available at https://github.com/rdrr1990/code/